-Manage stress today with the help of the Know Stress Zone - your go-to resource for relaxation techniques and coping skills.
+Manage stress today with the help of Know-Stress-Zone.com - your go-to resource for stress management know-how!
 I'm so glad you’re here!
-You really can take control and manage stress.
+You really can take control of your life and manage stress.
 Start feeling better today.

 I've also spent a lot of time trying to make these feelings go away.
 I've done a lot of wishing and hoping to no longer be stressed and to be self-assured and at ease with whatever comes my way.
 Oh, to be as cool as a cucumber!
 Thus far, no one has figured out how to make stress vanish.

 So, let's stop wasting any more time on trying to banish stress.
 Let's manage stress.
 Unless you live in a bubble somewhere - and even bubbles burst - there will always be stress.
 Instead, decide to take on a new approach to stress.
 Rather than trying to make stress go away, try to understand it - kind of like keeping your friends close and your enemies closer.